-48 All plans sold on the state and federal marketplaces must provide EHBs as well as any other services or supplies required by the state.
+48 All plans sold on the state and federal marketplaces must provide EHBs and any other services or supplies required by the state.
 Each state defines that plan, which is used as a benchmark for the state's essential health benefits.
 The CMS website provides details on Washington's benchmark plan.